GovTechSG/techpass-user-docs/docs/transition-passwordless.md

 # Setup Passwordless Sign-In

-This article guides you how to setup passwordless sign-in if you have existing MFA.
+This article guides you on how to setup passwordless sign-in if you have existing MFA.

 ## Benefits of Passwordless Authentication